The Playful Place

 • Prefer foods prepared the same way each meal.

-• Find biting or chewing meat and raw vegetables difficult.
+• Find biting or chewing certain food difficult.

 • Mealtimes are stressful at home.